yungjas/IS442-Quantum-VMS/README.md

 ## Documentation

 Documentation for Project Design should be on the shared [google drive](https://drive.google.com/drive/folders/1XKTilrG06X8pr-Nr0WpW3K2VfH7jISyc?usp=sharing).
+<br>After running the BackendApplication.java, you can access API documentation using this [link](http://localhost:8080/swagger-ui/index.html)
-Please see below for build instructions
+<br>Please see below for build instructions

 ## Setup and Execution Instructions
 Go to vscode extensions and install the Spring boot extension pack: